 Whether using large or small kitchen floor tiles, color is one of the most important considerations when trying to make a space feel bigger.
 The traditional method is by using colors that are neutral or light.
 It definitely holds true for the kitchen area.
 Lighter colors are airy and feel like they are expanding the space.
 The opposite is true for dark colors which can make an area shrink down in size in small kitchen layouts.
 This is especially true on the wall area because darker colors tend to feel like they are closing in on you.

 Open up the space with brights and neutrals that reflect the light in ceramic or stone tiles for your petite kitchen.
 Think eggshell, white, light blue, tan or grey in soft muted tones.
 Plus, if you choose a color for the backsplash that matches the kitchen floor tile, the space is going to feel more continuous and open with fewer divisions.

 Choosing one overall color for the entire kitchen will have the benefit of making the entire space seem larger than it really is.

-You can check out our gallery of images to get inspired by the tile you’ll need for your own smaller kitchen.
+You can check out our gallery of images to get some small kitchen floor tile ideas.
 Call us today or visit us online to schedule an appointment and see everything our design team has for you at Standard Tile in person.